strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 1. Create a managed database.
 2. Attach the managed database to the App.
 3. Delete all database environment variables from the App.
-4. Check the `.yaml` file for any remaining database environment variables.
-5. (Optional) If there are environment variables in the `.yaml` file, download the file, delete the environment variables and upload the edited file to DigitalOcean.
-6.
+4. Build and deploy the App.

 ::: caution
 The environmental variables for the development and managed database are handled differently by DigitalOcean.
 When connected to a managed database DigitalOcean passes the environmental variables automatically.
-Check the `.yaml` file to confirm the database settings are set at the top of the file and duplicated if using a managed database.
+If the App build fails due to database connection errors check the `.yaml` file to confirm the database settings are set at the top of the file and that there are no database environment variables in the file.
+If there are database environment variables, download the file, delete the environment variables and upload the edited file to DigitalOcean.
 :::